 Filling the Big Shoes

-Posted on Tue Jan 2nd, 2018 @ 9:56am by Lieutenant Commander Tan'ato Tejera & Petty Officer 3rd Class Hayden Ahlgren & Lieutenant Rilem Setox M.D. & Lieutenant Alohiai illm Warraquim & Lieutenant JG Drusilla McCarthy & Master Chief Petty Officer Markum Quinn & Lieutenant JG Bronte Carroll & Petty Officer 1st Class Alessio Leopardi
+Posted on Tue Jan 2nd, 2018 @ 3:56am by Commander Tan'ato Tejera & Petty Officer 3rd Class Hayden Ahlgren & Lieutenant Rilem Setox M.D. & Lieutenant Alohiai illm Warraquim & Lieutenant JG Drusilla McCarthy & Master Chief Petty Officer Markum Quinn & Lieutenant JG Bronte Carroll & Petty Officer 1st Class Alessio Leopardi

 Descent Into Abaddon